Thehunk1206/Face-Mask-Detector/README.md

-# Face-Mask-Detector
+# Face Mask Detector

-Detecting face with and with out face mask
+Detecting face with and without mask.
+Using pre-trained caffel model to detect face